-ASIAN PERFORMING ARTS FORUM
+ASIAN PERFORMING ARTS FARM

-Originally launched in 2002 as the Asian Performing Arts Festival, APAF (now the Asian Performing Arts Forum) is a creative talent development program which became a part of the Tokyo Festival 2017.
+Originally launched in 2002 as the Asian Performing Arts Festival, APAF (now the Asian Performing Arts Farm) is a creative talent development program which became a part of the Tokyo Festival 2017.
 APAF seeks to promote mutual understanding and cultural exchange through Asia’s performing arts; pursue new creative forms and higher standards in the performing arts through mutual exchange among artists; discover outstanding talent and works; and contribute to the promotion of arts and culture in Asia.
 In 2018, Junnosuke Tada took over from Satoshi Miyagi, who had been the program’s producer for 10 years, to become APAF’s new director.

 Born 1976.
 Director.
 Presides over Tokyo Deathlock.
 Artistic Director of Cultural Centre of Fujimi City.
 Personally active in staging all kinds of works from classics to contemporary drama, dance, and director of a public theater department appointed in Japanese history.
 Artistic Director of Takamatsu performance works.
 Advocates “local contacts, Japanese base”—is active in developing and running regional artistic programs with theaters and artists across Japan, promoting creativity and running workshops with people who are not theater specialists, and broadly communicating theater’s power of dialogue and collaboration.
 Also involved in many overseas co-productions, particularly with Korea and Southeast Asia.
 Tokyo Deathlock, over which Tada presides, has suspended Tokyo performances since 2009.
 Although Deathlock made a return performance in Tokyo in 2013, it is now suspended again until the end of the 2020 Tokyo Olympic Games.
 Received the 50th The Dong-A Theater Award in Korea in 2014—the first foreign winner.
 Appointed Artistic Director of Cultural Centre of Fujimi City in 2010—the youngest artistic City.
 Part-time lecturer at Shikoku Gakuin University.
 Senior Fellow Artist at the Saison Foundation.

-APAF-Asian Performing Arts Forum
+APAF-Asian Performing Arts Farm

 Co-organized by The Japan Foundation Asia Center